abhidxt299/QSTP-Introduction-to-Mechatronics/README.md

-Quark Summer Technical Projects (QSTP) 2020 in association with GDG (Google Developers Group) & WTM (Women Techmakers) New Delhi is now open for participation from all students irrespective of their branch and year of study.
+Quark Summer Technical Projects (QSTP) in association with GDG (Google Developers Group) & WTM (Women Techmakers) New Delhi is open for participation from all students irrespective of their branch and year of study.

 What is QSTP?